xoroz/story/memory-bank/activeContext.md

 - Implemented credit system for story creation
 - Added user profile page with credit display
 - Integrated authentication with the existing application
+- Added authentication check to story creation process
+- Implemented credit deduction when creating stories
+- Updated mobile navigation to include authentication links
+- Added user-story association in the database
+- Added styling for mobile authentication links

 ## Current Issues

-- Need to integrate credit system with story creation process
-- Mobile navigation needs to be updated to include authentication links
+- Need to add user_id in processed JSON files for admin and view references

 ## Debugging Strategy